 - Make a list of keywords related to your business.
 Come up about 50-150 at least.
-Use tools like Ubersuggest and Google related search to generate keywords and related keywords idea.
+Use tools like Ubersuggest and Google related search to generate keywords and related keywords ideas.

 - After that, you should filter out the useless keywords and focus only on keywords which have high search volume, low search difficulty and high cost per click (CPC)

-After you have your final list of keywords, start creating content around it.
-You would want to focus on one keyword per content/blog post.
+Once you have a list of qualified keywords, next is to create content around each keyword.
+The trick here is to focus on one keyword per page/article.

 Use related keywords (also known as LSI keywords) as well in order to ensure that your web page grabs the eye of the search engine and get more sales in the end.

 This local SEO tip is not quite discussed and it’s one of the secrets to your SEO success.